Wealth Transfer Law in Comparative & International Perspective

 Naomi R. Cahn, George Washington University, Revisiting Revocation on Divorce?

-David Horton, University of California, Davis, The Harmless Error Rule in the United States & Abroad.
+David Horton, University of California, Davis, Partial Harmless Error for Wills: Evidence from California.

-Jeffrey A. Schoenblum, Vanderbilt University, U.S. Conflict of Laws Involving International Estates: The Lessons of Estate of Charania v.
+Jeffrey A. Schoenblum, Vanderbilt University, U.S. Conflict of Laws Involving International Estates and Marital Property: A Critical Analysis of Estate of Charania v.
 Shulman.

-E. Gary Spitko, Santa Clara University, Intestate Inheritance Rights for Unmarried Committed Partners: A Comparative and International Perspective.
+E. Gary Spitko, Santa Clara University, Intestate Inheritance Rights for Unmarried Committed Partners: Lessons for U.S. Law Reform from the Scottish Experience.

-Mariusz Zalucki, Krakow University, Attempts to Harmonize the Inheritance Law in Europe.
+Mariusz Zalucki, Krakow University, Attempts to Harmonize the Inheritance Law in Europe: Past, Present and Future.

 Panel 2: Comparative & International Perspectives on Trusts & Other Will Substitutes (10:45AM)